Abstract photography explores the concept of seeing. Photographers create dynamic imagery without the use of objective subject matter.

 Shape is a flat, enclosed space created through the line, it has both a length and width.
 The form also has length and width, with the addition of depth, making it three-dimensional.

 An easy way to remember the difference is that a shape is a square whereas a cube is a form.

 Shapes reinforce an image, denoting immediacy, space, and contrast.
 Sectioning an image with shape breaks an image down into visual components.

 Blurred shapes allude to movement and dynamism.
 Bold shapes provide structure and gravity.

 Like shape, form brings structural integrity to a photograph.

 The dimensionality of form also cultivates a sense of reality, lifting an image off the page.
 Form appeals to our visual comprehension of the world.
 This adds depth and life to an abstract photograph.

 Shape and form create the basis for much of abstract photography.
 But the quality of a shape delineates the visual outcome of an image.

 Organic shapes and forms convey a sense of relaxation and calm.
 Inorganic shapes and forms exude a sense of movement and immediacy.

-Coloured shapes and forms reinforce associations with colour.
+Colored shapes and forms reinforce associations with color.
 Black or white shapes create the stark anatomy of a photograph.